NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-08-22-august-sprint.md

 ## [WCMSFEQ-1062] Port CTS Tests from Karma/Mocha/Chai/Sinon to Jest
 ### (NO CONTENT CHANGES)

 Now that we have Jest in place as the FEQ test framework of choice.
 Tests previously supported by a Karma suite needed to be ported over.
+To do so the Jest setup was extended to support Typescript tests.

 # Content Changes